Intro to Backcountry Canoeing

 Course Information

 Over four days we will cover a variety of topics aimed at preparing you for multi-day canoe trips through the backcountry.
-The Maine Wilderness contains some of the most beautiful and remote paddling on the east coast, which makes it the perfect setting for learning what it takes to successfully and safely paddle a long distance route.
+The Maine Wilderness contains some of the most beautiful and remote paddling on the east coast, making it the perfect setting for learning what it takes to successfully and safely paddle a long-distance route.

 To promote an effective learning environment, enrollment is limited to 6 participants, per course.
-The mileage paddled each day is intentionally kept on the lower side to allow for learning and skill-building throughout the day.
+The mileage paddled each day is intentionally kept low to allow for learning and skill-building throughout the day.

 Each participant needs a fully functioning kit, minus a cook system as we provide all meals.
 Gear is an important aspect of a safe and efficient trip.
 You will receive a packing list as part of your pre-trip packet.

 This is a fully guided trip.
 We provide an experienced registered Maine guide on this trip.
 The guide will lead the group and provide assistance as needed.
-Throughout the day, they will discuss the history of the area and intriguing topics with the group.
+Throughout the day, the guide will discuss the area's history and other intriguing topics with the group.

-We will have camp actives in the evening for those who want to participate.
+We will have camp activities in the evening for those who want to participate.

 Meals are provided, snacks are not.